What Is a Checking Account?

 Free Checking Accounts

-Even though you won’t usually be using a checking account to earn interest, some options allow you to do so.
-Some accounts will pay you a flat fee regardless of your balance, while others may pay it depending on the balance in your checking bank account.
+Some accounts will pay you a flat fee regardless of your balance, while others may pay it depending on your monthly activity, such as making 10 or more debit card purchases.

-Lifeline accounts, also known as low-balance checking accounts, are primarily created for people who want to use banking services but cannot maintain a high balance on their accounts.
+Lifeline accounts, often referred to today as "Bank On" certified accounts, are created for people who want to use banking services but cannot maintain a high balance.

 Second-Chance Checking Accounts

-Second-chance checking accounts are typically the only choice for people who’ve had banks close their checking accounts due to an unpaid negative balance.
-These come with high fees and a bunch of limitations.
+Second-chance checking accounts are typically the only choice for people with a negative history in ChexSystems (a reporting agency banks use).
+These come with monthly fees and limitations.

-For example, monthly fees can go up to $20, and overdrafts typically aren’t allowed.
-However, if you manage to maintain this account in good standing over an agreed period, you should become eligible for a regular checking account.
+However, if you manage to maintain this account in good standing for 12 to 18 months, you typically become eligible for a regular checking account.

 What Is a Joint Checking Account?